There’s an old saying that goes, “You never get a second chance to make a first impression.”

 The frequency of restriping a parking lot is directly correlated to how many vehicles you have coming in and out of the property.
 The more cars are parking and driving through the lot, the more often it will need fresh pavement markings.

-Being aware of what kind of product is being applied to your surface lot is key in knowing the possible duration of your striping.
+Being aware of what kind of product is being applied to your surface lot is key in knowing the how long your pavement marking will last.
 There are different grades of paint depending on the property owner’s budget with chlorinated rubber being the least expensive and different grades of acrylic being more expensive.

 Different types and grades of paint behave differently.
 Some paints will track up very easily with tire marks.
 Some paints are more glossy than others.
 Some have better traction than others when wet.
 Some work better on asphalt and some work better in parking garages that don’t get sun or rain.
 Make sure your contractor is using paint that meets your expectations and is the correct paint for the particular application.